Virtual memory: History

 During the 1950s, 1960s, and early 1970s, computer memory was very expensive.
 Larger programs for which the available memory was not large enough to hold all the code and data had to contain logic for managing primary and secondary storage, such as overlaying.
 Virtual memory was therefore introduced not only to extend primary memory, but to make such an extension as easy as possible for programmers to use.

-The University of Manchester Atlas Computer was the first computer to feature true virtual memory.
+The University of Manchester Atlas Computer was the first computer to use true virtual memory.

 The first true virtual memory system was that implemented at the University of Manchester to create a one-level storage system as part of the Atlas Computer.
 It used a paging mechanism to map the virtual addresses available to the programmer onto the real memory that consisted of 16,384 words of primary core memory with an additional 98,304 words of secondary drum memory.
 The addition of virtual memory into the Atlas also eliminated a looming programming problem: planning and scheduling data transfers between main and secondary memory and recompiling programs for each change of size of main memory.
 The first Atlas was commissioned in 1962 but working prototypes of paging had been developed by 1959.

 To allow for multiprogramming and multitasking, some systems in the 1960s divided memory between multiple programs without virtual memory, such as the UNIVAC 1107, PDP-6 and early models of the PDP-10, via base and bounds registers.